-• Have students collect data (I.e. age and weight of people, number of pets and number of kids in family, construct a scatterplot and determine if a graph models a linear relationship.
+• Have students collect data (I.e., age and weight of people, number of pets and number of kids in family, construct a scatterplot and determine if a graph models a linear relationship.

-Concepts within Unit # 4 Success Criteria for this concept Concept #1: Scatter Plots and Making Predictions TEKS: 8.5C, 8.5D, 8.11A Determine if a graph models linear or non-linear relationships.
-Determine the type of correlation, i.e. positive, negative, or no correlation.
-Construct scatterplots without technology from a real world context.
-Construct scatterplots with technology from a real world context.
+Concepts within Unit # 6 Success Criteria for this concept Link to TEKS Success Criteria for this concept Concept #1: Mean Absolute Deviation and Random Samples TEKS: 8.11B, 8.11C Generate random data using simulation such as dice, cards, etc. Generate random data using random number generators and simulators.
+Make predictions about populations using what I know about random samples.
+Determine the mean absolute deviation given a set of data.
+Use mean absolute deviation to: describe the spread of data compare the variability of data Generate random samples with and without technology Concept #2: Scatter Plots and Making Predictions TEKS: 8.5C, 8.5D, 8.11A Determine if a graph models linear or non-linear relationships.
+Determine the type of correlation, i.e., positive, negative, or no correlation.
+Construct scatterplots without technology from a real-world context.
+Construct scatterplots with technology from a real-world context.
 Given a scatterplot, draw an appropriate trend line.
 Using multiple representations, create a scatterplot with and without technology and draw an appropriate trend line.
 Use a trend line to make predictions about the independent variable.
 Use a trend line to make predictions about the dependent variable.
-Concept #2: Mean Absolute Deviation and Random Samples TEKS: 8.11B, 8.11C Explain how a linear model is used to make predictions from the data.
-Generate random data using simulation such as dice, cards, etc. Generate random data using random number generators and simulators.
-Make predictions about populations using what I know about random samples.
-Determine the mean absolute deviation given a set of data.
-Use mean absolute deviation to: describe the spread of data compare the variability of data generate random samples with and without technology Unit 5: Equations and Inequalities Estimated Date Range: Jan.
-30 - Feb.
-28 Estimated Time Frame: 20 days
+Explain how a linear model is used to make predictions from the data.